 Where to keep your shoes

-Shoes deserve to be pride of place, just like your clothes.
+Shoes deserve to be the pride of place, just like your clothes.
 High heels can be stored on a rack or even hang from a horizontal pole.
 You don’t have to bend down to reach your shoes – use that vertical space!
 Keeping shoes at eye level helps you see all of your shoes more quickly and uses space effectively.
 Don’t forget to include a comfortable seat where you can put your shoes on.

 Babies, kids, and teenagers can all enjoy a walk-in closet.
 The first rule is that flexibility is vital.
 Keep all shelves at a reachable height and make sure there’s room to adjust as their clothes get bigger!
-Get the kids used to putting everything back in its place wherever possible.
+Get the kids used to put everything back in its place wherever possible.

 You can usually rearrange shelves, but it’s a good idea to decide on where you want to put them in the planning stage.
 What can you use them for?
 They’re great for shoes and any clothes that can fold rather than hang.
 Use wooden shelves for a classic look, and glass for an added luxurious, contemporary touch.